ldsouza/ldsouza.github.io/_posts/2016-01-20-sharepoint-tip-column-order.md

 description: How to modify the column order in a libary or list form
 headline:
 modified: 2014-07-19
-category: SharePoint
+category: SQL Server
 tags:
-  - SharePoint Online
-  - Office 365
+  - SSIS
-  - SharePoint
+  - Data Transformation
 comments: true
 mathjax:
 ---